 When we are walking by faith; when we are keeping our eyes on the unseen, eternal realm; when we are committed to living our life within the confines of His yoke [His written Word, His bondage of love], then the sacrificial life becomes our heart’s desire.

 With the help of God’s abundant grace, we endure the trials of denying ‘self’ because we love our Saviour.
-We make the choice to break our own prideful self-willfulness, and humble ourselves, so that we can be a pleasing sacrifice unto Yahuwah Elohim [the Hebrew name for the LORD God]:
+We make the choice to break our own prideful self-willfulness, and humble ourselves, so that we can obey God’s Word and be a pleasing sacrifice unto Yahuwah Elohim [the Hebrew name for the LORD God]:

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 (Romans 12:1)

 As this verse teaches us, we present ourselves to Father, every day, moment-by-moment, in order to be an acceptable sacrifice unto Him.
-We make the necessary sacrifices of denying ‘self’, though very agonizing at times, so that we can please Father, remain near to Him, and stay within His pathway of ‘abundant life’ and joy (John 10:10).
+We make the necessary sacrifices of denying ‘self’, though very agonizing at times, so that we can please Father by obeying Him.
+This is how we can remain near to Him, and stay within His pathway of ‘abundant life’ and joy (John 10:10).